pablopunk/iga/README.md

 - `routes/index.js`: `/`
 - `routes/foo.js`: `/foo`
 - `routes/foo/bar.js`: `/foo/bar`
+- `routes/also-typescript.ts`: `/also-typescript`

-## ES6
+## ES6 / Typescript

-By default, `iga` allows you to write your API in es6 modules syntax, with 0 configurations, thanks to [sucrase](https://sucrase.io).
-I might extend this to use typescript out of the box too.
+By default, `iga` allows you to write your API in es6 modules syntax or even **typescript**, with 0 configurations, thanks to [sucrase](https://sucrase.io).
+For `.js` files it will allow you to write es6 modules, but you can also directly write typescript in `.ts` files.

 ## Programmatic usage